mrsuiii/QA-RAG/README.md

 ```

 ---
-### 2. Create .env file in the same level as docker-compose and write
+### 2. Create .env
+create .env file in the same level as docker-compose and write
 ```
 API_KEY = any key you want
 ```